-The year-to-date period over period increase of \$7.1 million in cost of revenues resulted from an \$5.5 million increase in personnel and labor costs, a \$1.4 million increase in third party software and data cost and a \$0.2 million increase in other expenses.
-The increase in personnel and other labor-related costs was attributable to an increase in salary and related benefit costs.
-The increase in third party software and data costs was attributable to increased sales that require data acquisition.
+Cost of revenues increased \$0.2 million primarily due to a \$3.7 million increase in personnel and labor costs, partially offset by a \$2.6 million decrease in third party software and data cost, and a \$0.9 million decrease in other costs.
+The increase in personnel and related costs was attributable to an increase in salary, related benefit and incentive cost.
+The decrease in third party software and data costs was attributable to a decrease in sales that require data acquisition, as well as cost savings resulting from vendor contract renegotiations.
+Cost of revenues as a percentage of revenues decreased from 29% for the quarter ended December 31, 2010 to 27% for the quarter end December 31, 2011 as a result of increased sales of higher-margin software products.

-Over the next several quarters, we expect that cost of revenues as a percentage of revenues will be consistent or slightly lower than those incurred during the quarter ended March 31, 2011.
+Over the next several quarters, we expect cost of revenues as a percentage of revenues will be consistent or slightly higher than those incurred during the quarter ended December 31, 2011.